MithrilJS/mithril.js/docs/getting-started.md

 In the application above, notice how the Todo class can easily be moved to a different module if code re-organization is required.

-Todos are self-container and their data aren't tied to the DOM like in typical jQuery based code.
+Todos are self-contained and their data aren't tied to the DOM like in typical jQuery based code.
 The Todo class API is reusable and unit-test friendly, and in addition, it's a plain-vanilla Javascript class which requires almost no framework-specific learning curve.

 [`m.prop`](mithril.prop.md) is a simple but surprisingly versatile tool: it's composable, it enables [uniform data access](http://en.wikipedia.org/wiki/Uniform_data_access) and allows a higher degree of decoupling when major refactoring is required.